docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 ### <a name="Task 3.1"></a>Task 3.1: Rebuild the Image

 We identified that our application has the known vulnerability `CVE-2016-8859`.
 We can see in the Layers tab that the affected package `musl 1.1.14-r14` is located in the top layer of our image.
-This is the base layer that was specified in the Dockerfile as `FROM alpine:3.4`.
+This is the base layer that was specified in the Dockerfile as `FROM alpine:3.3`.
 To remediate this we are going to use a more recent version of the `alpine` image, one that has this vulnerability fixed.

 1. Go to the `~/docker-pets/web` directory and edit the Dockerfile.

 ```
+~/docker-pets $ cd web
 ~/docker-pets/web $ vi Dockerfile
 ```

-2. Change the top line `FROM alpine:3.3` to `FROM alpine:3.4`. `alpine:3.4` is  newer version of the base OS that has this vulnerability fixed.
+2. Change the top line `FROM alpine:3.3` to `FROM alpine:3.5`. `alpine:3.5` is  newer version of the base OS that has this vulnerability fixed.

-3. Rebuild the image.
+3. Rebuild the image as version `2.0`

 ```
 ~/docker-pets/web $ docker build -t docker-pets .